 Note that while there has been continued interest in delegating corp, home, and mail, there has also been continued interest in not delegating them and in reserving additional names.
 For example, there was a 2017 Internet-Draft proposing reservation of “.internal” as a TLD.
 [116] There is another Internet-Draft, started in 2014 and still in progress as of this writing, proposing “.alt” as a reserved domain name not to be used for DNS.
 [117]

+In April 2020, the ICANN Office of the Chief Technology Officer (OCTO) published Study of the Prevalence of DNS Queries for CORP, HOME, and MAIL.
+[118] Conducted in 2017, the study analyzed a representative sampling of root server traffic over an extended period (19 months for one server and 9 months for a second server).
+The study examined the queries for nonexistent domain names, and compared the relative prevalence of the most commonly queried names with those from the Interisle report [36], which used DITL data from 2012 and 2013.
+The OCTO study found that the corp and home strings were still the most requested nonexistent domain names, and the ranking of the mail string had not substantially changed either.

 The Known Harm of Name Collisions and the Technical Impact of Controlled Interruption